underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 and `Foo` is the only value with that type.

 Singleton types applied to literal values are called *literal types*.
-We don't normally interact with them because the default behaviour of the compiler is to "widen" literals to their nearest non-singleton type.
+These have existed in Scala for a long time, but we don't normally interact with them because the default behaviour of the compiler is to "widen" literals to their nearest non-singleton type.
-So, for example, these two expressions are essentially equivalent:
+For example, these two expressions are essentially equivalent:

 ```tut:book
 "hello"